 - Video and Tabletop Gaming

-Sabina is a master reviewer with Quality Matters and had reviewed over 100 online courses for accreditation.
+Sabina is a master reviewer with Quality Matters and had reviewed over 150 online courses for accreditation.
 He has worked for Pearson with educational test development and has worked in accreditation in his three previous positions.
 In July 2019, Sabina was named the National Education Finance Association representative for Florida, which allows him to expand his research and policy interests to Florida Public Education.
 Sabina's hobbies include collecting video games (where he owns one of the 10 largest video game collections in the United States), traveling across the United States to amusement parks, saving and rescuing cats, professional wrestling and wine tasting.
-Sabina and his wife, Kiara, currently reside in DeLand, Florida.

 - Succession planning in schools